 Killer Whales and Pilot Whales live in very stable pods.
 They work together in hunting and the care of their young, and they migrate as a unit.
 They are known for maintaining this structure for their entire lifetime.

 Although it is often mistaken for some type of horn, the structure on the front of a Narwhal’s head is actually a tooth.
-It can measure between two and three metres (or seven to 10 feet) in length, qualifying as the longest tooth in the cetacean family.
+It can measure between two and three meters (or seven to 10 feet) in length, qualifying as the longest tooth in the cetacean family.

 At 188 decibels, the Blue Whale is the loudest animal known to man.
 A human scream does not usually exceed 70 decibels, and a jet engine reaches about 140 decibels.
 Their whistles can be heard from miles away, and are important means of communication for whales.